GabeKnuth/Jeeves/README.md

 pp=https://www.perplexity.ai/search?q={query}

+Other Info:

-By default, CTRL-S is the command to open the search window.
+- By default, CTRL-S is the command to open the search window.
 This conflicts with the "Save" shortcut on Windows devices, but it's the workflow I was accustomed to.
 You can change this in the INI file.

-Also by default, the search engine is Duck Duck Go.
+- Also by default, the search engine is Duck Duck Go.
 You can change this by specifying the default keyword in the INI file.